Anxiety in Children: Help for Parents

 • constantly on alert

-Many of these are the body’s way of trying to release the tension, and come back to a state of calm.
+Many of these actions are the body’s way of trying to release the tension, and come back to a state of safety and calm.

 Why It Happens

-Anxiety is part of the body’s natural response to feeling unsafe or overwhelmed.
+Anxiety is part of the body’s natural response to feeling unsafe, often worried about the future.

 When this happens, your child’s nervous system goes onto high alert.